 Founded in 1931 as the Denver Federal Credit Union (DFCU), the original field of membership was exclusive to federal employees.
-DFCU changed its name to Denver Interior Employees Credit Union (DIECU) in 1950, the same time as the FOM expanded to include the residents of Denver and the surrounding areas.
+DFCU changed its name to Denver Interior Employees Credit Union (DIECU) in 1950, as the FOM expanded to include the residents of Denver and the surrounding areas.
 The last rebrand occurred in 1987, when DIECU became Credit Union of Denver as the FOM expanded even further.
-As the eighth largest credit union in Colorado, Credit Union of Denver has nearly 62,000 members and assets in excess of $824 million.
+As the eighth largest (and also the oldest) credit union in Colorado, Credit Union of Denver has more than 65,000 members and assets in excess of $989 million.

 How the Certificate Special Compares

-When compared to 205 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit ($5k or less) and are nationally available, Credit Union of Denver's 13-month Certificate Special APY currently shares the top spot with Quontic Bank’s 1-year CD APY and CommunityWide Federal Credit Union’s 12-month Share Certificate APY.
+When compared to 216 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit ($5k or less) and are nationally available, Credit Union of Denver's 13-month Certificate Special APY currently shares the top spot with Quontic Bank’s 1-year CD APY and CommunityWide Federal Credit Union’s 12-month Share Certificate APY.